 Submit as a Word document or equivalent, so that we can add comments

 Forms the basis for the advocates’ in-class arguments

 2. Project proposal.
-Outline or short description to be turned in (Sep 26).
+Outline or short description to be turned in (Feb 15), preferably on paper.
 Only one needs to be turned in per project group (usually 2 or 3 students).
 Should include:

 d.
 Basic procedure (does not require much detail at this point)